fitzsia2/Download-Manager-Example/README.md

 We can optimize this further by sharing the returned flow.
-This way, we will not have a process polling the download manager for each observer of the stream 💪
+This way, we will not have a process polling the download manager for each observer of the stream 💪 Since the flows returned here depend on metadata, we need to cache them.
+I’ve wrapped the operation in `withContext()` to ensure access to our cache is thread safe.

 ```kotlin
 class FileRepositoryImpl(